Post job

 A teacher-in-training is a teaching professional who offers technical teaching assistance to teachers in developing effective behavior management and instructional strategies to support student learning.
 The teacher must collaborate with principals while employing diverse techniques to increase the effectiveness of student learning.
 By observing classes and then giving feedback to teachers about their teaching style, classroom management, and techniques are some of the responsibilities of a teacher-in-training.
 The teacher must also develop a wide array of curriculum materials and lesson plans for classroom instruction.

-There are some key differences in responsibilities as well.
-For example, a reading teacher responsibilities require skills like "professional development," "math," "student learning," and "mentoring students."
+There are some key differences in the responsibilities of each position.
+For example, reading teacher responsibilities require skills like "professional development," "math," "student learning," and "mentoring students."
 Meanwhile a typical teacher-in-training has skills in areas such as "staff development," "student engagement," "curriculum development," and "yoga."
-This difference in skills reveals how truly different these two careers really are.
+This difference in skills reveals the differences in what each career does.

 English language teachers are in charge of establishing a classroom setting that advance in each student the skills of reading, writing, listening, and speaking.
 They assist in the development and recognition of fine literature of all types, inspire students to read extensively for information and recreation, and develop guidelines for analytical judgment of written and oral communication.
 Also, they attend to students' exceptional needs as well as find out and develop their special talents.

 While some skills are similar in these professions, other skills aren't so similar.
-For example, several resumes showed us that reading teacher responsibilities requires skills like "professional development," "mentoring students," "intervention program," and "k-12."
-But an english language arts teacher might use skills, such as, "language," "english language," "curriculum development," and "grammar."
+For example, resumes show us that reading teacher responsibilities requires skills like "professional development," "mentoring students," "intervention program," and "k-12."
+But an english language arts teacher might use other skills in their typical duties, such as, "language," "english language," "curriculum development," and "grammar."

 A long term substitute teacher is responsible for covering the duties of a teacher who is away for a long time.
 Long term substitute teachers proceed with the lesson plan outlines and the regular teacher's curriculum depending on their expertise.
 They monitor and assess the students' behavior, create an engaging learning environment, evaluate the students' learning progress by conducting a series of tests, create reports of the students' performance, and help students struggling with the subject.

-As mentioned, these two careers differ between other skills that are required for performing the work exceedingly well.
-For example, gathering from reading teachers resumes, they are more likely to have skills like "mathematics," "mentoring students," "intervention program," and "instructional strategies."
-But a long term substitute teacher might have skills like "long-term substitute," "kindergarten," "social development," and "classroom environment."
+The required skills of the two careers differ considerably.
+For example, reading teachers are more likely to have skills like "mathematics," "mentoring students," "intervention program," and "instructional strategies."
+But a long term substitute teacher is more likely to have skills like "long-term substitute," "kindergarten," "social development," and "classroom environment."

-Long term substitute teachers typically study at lower levels compared with reading teachers.
+Long term substitute teachers earn the best pay in the education industry, where they command an average salary of $44,729.
+Reading teachers earn the highest pay from the education industry, with an average salary of $51,003.Most long term substitute teachers achieve a lower degree level compared to reading teachers.
 For example, they're 7.9% less likely to graduate with a Master's Degree, and 0.5% less likely to earn a Doctoral Degree.

 Elementary school teachers are trained to provide education to children from kindergarten through fifth grade.
 The teachers are responsible for children's emotional and educational growth in the classroom.
 They manage the resources and materials to be used for their education.
 It is part of their duties to evaluate the students' performance, social development, physical health, and behavior.
 Also, they adapt to teaching methods and instructions to meet the interests and needs of the children.